Sex in the Cinema

 And mostly female, thank God.
 Speaking for myself, if I have to watch someone disporting themselves starkers on screen I’d far rather it was someone like Britt Ekland or Lynne Frederick or Jane Asher or Jacqueline Bisset or Emmanuelle Béart, who have all on occasion bared their all for their art, than their male counterparts, who if they shed anything at all, are never required to show quite so much.
 And all because it’s still a male-dominated industry.
 And even if it weren’t, men are still always going to want to see naked women more than women are going to want to see naked men.
 And even if the sexes were equal in that regard, there’s something about the classically beautiful female figure which, in this age of the digital image, is deemed more desirable than the male.
 I suspect the sculptures of the nude male form in ancient Greece outnumbered their female equivalents several times over; in our times it seems it is the comely female body which is the more highly valued, even if it is not quite accorded the same levels of aesthetic respect that were vouchsafed their ancient Hellenic predecessors.

 And still that hypocrisy is continued, even at the highest levels.
 Just recently Christopher Nolan’s Oppenheimer featured at least one if not two of the most gratuitous nude appearances of any major film I know – more pointless even than the sainted Jenny Agutter’s shower scene in John Landis’s An American Werewolf in London (1981) – and when even the so-called adults in the room start thinking like horny teenagers, one begins to despair.
 That’s why I still prefer the likes of Spielberg and Scorsese and Howard and Zemeckis and Coppola, who have enough faith in their talent that they don’t need to fill the screen with cheeky flesh just to keep you watching.
 (Even then, the director’s cut – or it might even be one of the director’s cuts of Apocalypse Now (1979), has a bit of sex involving not only the playboy bunnies but, at a later point, the planter’s wife.
 But these scenes are rightly not in the official cinema version because they aren’t necessary and there is enough going on as it is, what with the hunt for Kurtz and the bombs going off every five minutes and the smoking and the war and all, that we can do without such extra stimulation thank you.
 Maybe Coppola himself considered it was a bit much, the guys copping off with quite so much nookie in the middle of the jungle, in a war zone.
-All those horny soldiers and it was only our guys off the boat who ended up nailing the Playboy models?
+All those horny soldiers and it was only our guys straight off the boat who ended up nailing the Playboy models?
 What are the chances?)

 But whether a scene was vital or gratuitous, the questions I always found myself asking about it at the time (or at least, face-savingly, now) were always the same: Do I wish the scene wasn’t there?
 Frankly, no. Would I rather not have seen it?
 Not at all.
-Does the memory of these feelings now make me feel guilty?
+Does the memory of these feelings now make me feel queasy?
 You betcha.
-Which is wherein lies the whole ethical problem, because these scenes, whether they crop up in some trashy horror movie about vampires sucking each other off or get shoe-horned into some would-be searingly polemical tour de force about the human condition, are inspired by and feed into the same tacky impulse.
+Which is wherein lies the whole ethical problem, because these scenes, whether they crop up in some trashy horror movie about vampires sucking each other off or get shoe-horned into some would-be searingly polemical tour de force about the human condition, are inspired by, and feed into, the same tacky impulse.
 As a viewer you’re not being asked to respond to a character, you’re simply getting turned on by the performer’s body.
 And it doesn’t matter if they’re only doing it for the money, or because the director somehow managed to convince them that at this point in the plot it is somehow absolutely vital that they flash their pubes – ultimately it’s all exploitation.
 We are being invited to admire at leisure something we have no real reason or right to witness at all, and rationalise it how you will, somewhere deep down that has surely got to be more wrong than it can ever be right.

 But that was then, this is now, and if the sight of a single soft, comely, supple body is going to leave you in two minds, how much more conflicted are you going to feel when a second, harder, male presence enters the scene?
 One who is apparently permitted to bend and order the first to his will, seemingly at will, with no restraint – except, of course, in those movies where restraint is the whole point of the exercise.
-Hard-core pornography can be had today at the click of a mouse, and my generation has been the first ever to be faced with the potential impossibility of ever again being able to look themselves in the shaving mirror every morning without irony.
+Hard-core pornography can be had today at the click of a mouse, and my generation has been the first ever to be faced with the potential impossibility of ever again being able to look themselves in the shaving mirror every morning without contempt.

 I well remember my first encounter with the proper hard stuff and the effect it had.
 In the early autumn of 1976 I found myself in Cologne in Germany at the fag end of an induction session for my year abroad, teaching.
 With some time to kill before my train to Göttingen where I had been posted – Göttingen, that placid, inoffensive little medieval town in Lower Saxony, that byword for intellectual progress for hundreds of years, that crucible of science and the arts – I found myself in a sex shop behind the cathedral.
 Hundreds of miles from home, in a country where no one knew me, I felt I needed something familiar, something safe to see me through the five-hour journey back to the birthplace of Max Planck and Robert Bunsen, where Heine had studied and the Brothers Grimm had once been on the university staff, and in the square just outside the town hall there’s a beautiful little statue called the Gänseliesel, the Little Goose Girl, her innocent eyes cast modestly down.
 So I paid my money and went in the back to watch a couple of porn movies.
 I figured they would probably be little more than a step up from what I was used to, same old decorous kind of semi-fumbling, I thought, just maybe a bit stronger, but with even ropier dialogue.